icedragon668/Restart/README.md

     this was a pretty good run, save that nonsense on the first part...

-    I feel much more confident here. hopefull, when i get to jQuery, i'll be able to skip it and use vanilla (or rather vanilla THEN jQuery)
+    I feel much more confident here. hopefully, when i get to jQuery, i'll be able to skip it and use vanilla (or rather vanilla THEN jQuery)